 - This is painting is called Morning and is by an artist called Doris 'Dod' Procter.
-I metioned this pose earlier when I showed you Lancelot Myles Glasson Repose and the Sleeping Ariadne sculpture in the Vatican. - In the 1920s she painted many female figures like this one; they were simple and monumental.
+In the 1920s she painted many female figures like this one; they were simple and monumental.
 The power and solidity of the figure is achieved by means of a limited palette, the use of stone colours and an emphasis on bringing out the volume of the figure through her use of strong light and shadow. - The woman is lying on top of the sheets and seems to be wrapped in a sheet.
-She appears to be asleep, but from her pose she may be resting and daydreaming with her eyes closed. - The Sunday Times critic wrote, 'Here is no artificial composition reeking of the studio, but a fragment of life, nobly seen and simply stated'.
+She appears to be asleep, but from her pose she may be resting and daydreaming with her eyes closed.
+Note she is adopting the pose of Sleeping Ariadne that I showed you earlier. - The Sunday Times critic wrote, 'Here is no artificial composition reeking of the studio, but a fragment of life, nobly seen and simply stated'.
 I think what the critic meant was that it is not artificially posed like a typical studio portrait but, as I said, it is a classical pose and she has manipulated the colour, form and lighting to create a particular feeling of solidity and timelessness.
 The Sunday Times critic went on to say it was 'a new vision of the human figure which amounts to the invention of a twentieth-century style in portraiture'.